-Lesson three - three-second rule
+Lesson three - four-second rule

-Teach your teen the three-second rule for the appropriate following distance when driving behind other vehicles.
-The three-second rule is an important safety measure designed to give drivers enough time to safely steer or brake to avoid problems that occur in front of them on the road.
+Teach your teen the four-second rule for the appropriate following distance when driving behind other vehicles.
+The four-second rule is an important safety measure designed to give drivers enough time to safely steer or brake to avoid problems that occur in front of them on the road.

-- Start counting when the rear bumper of the vehicle in front of you passes an object. - Count "one thousand ONE, one thousand TWO, one thousand THREE." - Your front bumper should not pass that same object before you've reached "three."
+- Start counting when the rear bumper of the vehicle in front of you passes an object. - Count "one thousand ONE, one thousand TWO, one thousand THREE, one thousand FOUR."

-Have your teen practice the three-second rule at least 10-12 times, counting out loud to check whether their following distance is appropriate.
 If the road is wet, add on an additional second.
 If you drive an SUV or heavier vehicle, add an additional 1-2 seconds, as it will take your car longer to stop.
-Always err on the side of caution and allow for more space in front of you.
+Always err on the side of caution and allow for more space in front of you. - Your front bumper should not pass that same object before you've reached "four."